 While this may sound ideal, the keto diet can be challenging to follow effectively in the long term.
-It’s much more restrictive and one ‘slip up’ will take you out of ketosis temporarily.
+It’s much more restrictive, and one ‘slip up’ will temporarily take you out of ketosis.

-Overall, it seems that a low-carb diet, rather than keto, is the most sustainable to follow in the long run for most people.
+Overall, it seems that a lower-carb diet, rather than keto, is the most sustainable for most people to follow in the long run.

 - Low-carb diets are different from the keto diet (which eliminates carbs)

 - In the long term, keto is very difficult for most people to stick to, and the best diet is one that you can keep up.

 Prevention or management of type 2 diabetes

 There are several convincing theories of how type 2 diabetes develops.
 Although different theories disagree on whether insulin resistance or weight gain comes first, many include excessive carbohydrate consumption as a factor in developing type 2 diabetes.

 Maintaining stable blood glucose levels is essential to prevent complications associated with diabetes.

 As carbs have the most significant impact on our blood glucose levels, reducing our intake of carbohydrate-containing foods will reduce the amount of glucose entering the bloodstream in the first place.